which followed the death of Pope Clement XIV

 Avignon and the nearby other papal possessions were an integral part of the French Nation.

-Appeals by the pope, by members of the French royal family and by cardinals who had fled France, fell flat as the other European nations were reluctant to intervene; overall they were pleased at the destruction of the power of France and of her influence in Europe by her internal disorders.
+Appeals by the Pope, by members of the French royal family and by cardinals who had fled France, fell flat as the other European nations were reluctant to intervene; overall they were pleased at the destruction of the power of France and of her influence in Europe by her internal disorders.

 In the end, France declared war first, with the Assembly voting for war on Austria and its allies in April 1792.
 Pope Pius VI joined the wide coalition (the first of a long series) aimed at restoring the Ancien Régime, the political and social system which existed in France before the Revolution.

-Things turned out differently and in 1796 a French army led by Napoleon Bonaparte, a young general, made a daring expedition across the Alps, defeated the Sardinian troops and then the Austrian ones and occupied Milan; Bonaparte then advanced eastwards and in June laid siege to Mantua, the strongest Austrian base in Italy: his troops invaded the Papal State and on June 23 Pope Pius VI, in order to obtain a ceasefire, agreed to surrender the papal territories of Bologna and Ferrara, to pay a large sum as a compensation for war damage and to send to Paris a list of works of art.
+Things turned out differently and in 1796 a French army led by Napoleon Bonaparte, a young general, made a daring expedition across the Alps, defeated the Sardinian troops and then the Austrian ones and occupied Milan; Bonaparte then advanced eastwards and in June laid siege to Mantua, the strongest Austrian base in Italy: his troops invaded the Papal State and on June 23 Pope Pius VI, in order to obtain a ceasefire, agreed to surrender the papal territories of Bologna and Ferrara, to pay a large sum as a compensation for war damage and to send to Paris a number of works of art.

 Pope Pius VI placed large coats of arms to celebrate minor repairs or renovations: occasionally they were of a gigantic size